sveinbjornt/searchfs/README.md

 The Classic Mac OS exposed this functionality via the FSCatalogSearch() function, which iterated efficiently over the nodes, thus minimizing disk seek times.
 In the pre-SSD era, this gave the Mac a significant performance advantage over Windows when it came to full-volume search.
 For a long time, FSCatalogSearch continued to be available in Mac OS X / macOS via the Carbon APIs but it has now been deprecated and does not support APFS, Apple's new file system.

-However, catalog search for both HFS+ and APFS remains available in Darwin's low-level system libraries via the [searchfs()](https://www.unix.com/man-page/osx/2/searchfs/) function.
+However, catalog search for both HFS+ and APFS is available in Darwin's low-level system libraries via the [searchfs()](https://www.unix.com/man-page/osx/2/searchfs/) function.
 The `searchfs` program makes use of this function.

 ## TODO